Table of Contents

 Official beta releases are now quite old.
 It is recommended to use SVN builds before new beta is released (unknown when this happens).
-Thanks to James Pearce from lo-tech to host SVN builds here.
+These SVN builds are hosted courtesy of James Pearce from lo-tech.

 Picture 1.
 User friendly configurator and flashing program for XTIDE Universal BIOS.

 The XT-IDE Universal BIOS project was originally hosted on Google Code,1) a product which has now been “Sunset” by Google and put into “Archive Only” mode.
 The XT-IDE Universal BIOS project is now hosted at RetrobrewComputers.org 2) in order to provide continued access to this information in a place where it will be available long-term and kept up-to-date.